SystematicError/chest-xray-ai/README.md

 ### Downloading

+**Note:** As of now the downloading without python is not supported but will be in the very near future

 #### Downloading without python
 To get a pre-compiled version, you can visit the [releases](https://github.com/SystematicError/Chest-Xray-AI/releases) section and download the latest version.
 The rest of the instructions will be given in the following sections.
 For MacOS, you will need to download as a python project, this is due to Apple only allowing the execution of apps compiled on Apple Hardware.